What Are the Downsides of Dermaplaning?

 Every 6 to 8 weeksLow stressGood for maintenance

-If your skin starts reacting to products that never bothered you before, pause and reset your routine.
-Less can be more.
+If your skin starts reacting to products that never used to bother it, pause and simplify your routine.
+In that situation, less is usually better.

 Fort Lauderdale Environment Risks